pushpanshu0501/pushpanshu0501/README.md

 ### Hi there, I'm Pushpanshu Tripathi 👋

 ## I'm a student and always a learner!
-- Currently pursuing my B.Tech in Material Science and Engineering, IIT Kanpur (2019-23)
+- Currently pursuing my 2nd year in  B.Tech in Material Science and Engineering, IIT Kanpur (2019-23)
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Contribute to Robotics and AI,ML projects
 - Loves to work on anroids app development using Ionic/Android Stuidio